The Myth of Exfoliation

 There are granular scrubs available in a gel, clay or cream which can also be used to help reduce ingrown hairs.
 A more granular scrub must be used very gently on the skin.
 Steer clear of the overly abrasive scrubs that have crushed walnut shell, apricot shell, coffee etc .
 These types of ingredients can be quite harsh for the skin and cause broken capillaries, skin irritations and sensitivity.
 Favour more gentle grains, such as rice, quartz or jojoba beads.

 Once you have incorporated exfoliation into your routine, you will begin to notice your skin improving and you won’t forget to exfoliate at least once or twice a week.
+To see how Aldwyn and Sons Can benefit you in your exfoliating regime, please visit our treatment page.

 Good luck and scrub ya later!